 • Analyzing real cases.
 Real private companies are studied, analyzed and evaluated supported by the accounting, financial and management techniques.
 Prospective outcomes are built to implement different scenarios.

-Final - practical case/work.
+Students work in small groups using a Project-based learning methodology, producing each week a different deliverable which will later be used on the final postgraduate project.
+Ref.
+ISD- Volume 7 | No. 4 | 2018-2019 Final - practical case/work.
 The student has to do a final practical case/work based on the knowledge acquired.
 The final work is personal and focused in a real case from the business world where a company, business, or similar is analyzed.
 Entrance - Admission requirements Students must have a bachelor's degree and/or hold an engineering degree.

 They must complete an Application Form and send all the other documents required.
-The application form can be accessed on line at (www.isead.us).

-The programs are taught entirely in Spanish.
+The application form can be accessed on line at (westfield.education) The programs are taught entirely in Spanish and English.
+Students may choose between the Spanish and English version of each course.

-This program is addressed to professionals with at least two years of executive experience.
+This program is addressed to professionals with at least one year experience, recommended two years of executive experience.

 Quantitative skills, previous accounting and financial studies and/or specific job experience in the field, as well as abilities to apply technical issues on real business situations plenty of uncertainties and different perspectives base, are issues strongly recommended.

+Program Breakdown by Course

+Course Number Course Title Credit Hours

+FIN-555 Management and Financial Accounting 3.0

+FIN-671 Quantitative Finance 4.0

+FIN-662 Financial Statement Analysis 6.0

+MAN-550 Management 3.0

+MAN-564 Strategic Management 4.0

+MAN-504 Budget Management & Strategic Analysis 4.0

+FIN-672 Corporative Finance 4.0

+MAN-565 Entrepreneurial Business 3.0

+MAN-691 Residence: Strategy Implementation 2.0

+FIN-691 Final Postgraduate Project 3.0

+TOTAL: 36.0

+Program Breakdown by Semester